theOehrly/Fast-F1/docs/contributing/testing.rst

 when updating a pull request.
 Usually, you should just let all tests run and make sure that they are passing.

-In rare cases, it may be usefull to skip some tests.
+In rare cases, it may be useful to skip some tests.
 You can do this by adding a specific comment to the commit message.
 The following comments are supported:

 - ``[skip-pytest]``: Skip pytest runs on all Python versions